 Our local road safety partners

-The Partnership for Road Safety is a non-profit organisation that promotes road safety and sustainable urban transport through research, advocacy, educational and awareness raising projects in Georgia.
+We support road safety in Georgia through our local partners, the Partnership for Road Safety, a non-profit organisation that promotes road safety and sustainable urban transport through research, advocacy, educational and awareness raising projects.
 It was established in 2006 with support of the FIA Foundation, the British Council and local Georgian organisations concerned with the growing number of road traffic crashes and fatalities.

 Awareness raising campaigns and targeted stakeholder engagement through multipronged approaches are at the core of their approach.
 The Partnership has conducted numerous wide-scale projects and campaigns, including providing road safety education to over 100 local schools and offering technical expertise and policy advice to municipalities in the development of Sustainable Urban Mobility Plans to improve public transport, promote walking and cycling, and support mobility of vulnerable populations.